 In India, there is no legislation which directly addresses the problem of domain name disputes and cybersquatting.
 It was in response to these issues, .IN Dispute Resolution Policy (.
 INDRP) was formulated by the ‘.IN’ Registry.
 The .IN registry is a part of the Nation Internet Exchange of India (NIXI), a not-for-profit organisation facilitating exchange of domestic Internet traffic.
 This policy lays down the rules and regulations under the – Dispute Resolution Policy and Rules of Procedure, for resolving disputes arising out of registration and use of the .IN domain name.

-Khurana & Khurana has requisite competence and experience in handling Domain Name Disputes and has been advising Indian and International Clients on strategizing their legal disputes and framing a litigation strategy to efficiently handle and resolve each contention.
+Khurana & Khurana has requisite resources, competence and experience in handling Domain Name Disputes and has been advising Indian and International Clients on strategizing their legal disputes and framing a litigation strategy to efficiently handle and resolve each contention.